bjhammack/budgeting-dash-app/README.md

 ![Invoices Page](https://github.com/bjhammack/budgeting-dash-app/blob/main/example_images/invoices_example.png)
 The last is a balances tab that allows users to view all of their balances, transfer funds from one balance to another, edit balances, and create new balances.
 ![Balance Page](https://github.com/bjhammack/budgeting-dash-app/blob/main/example_images/balances_example.png)
+(all invoices and financial data shown above are example and do not represent any person's actual financial information.)

 ### Future Additions
 There are several new features currently in the pipeline being worked on, as well as several features still in the conceptual stage I would like to incorporate.